andrew/ultimate-awesome/README.md

 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project.
+- [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
 - [awesome-erlang-cn](https://github.com/hstcscolor/awesome-erlang-cn) - Erlang资源大全中文版.
+- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-voice-apps](https://github.com/jovotech/awesome-voice-apps) - 🕶 A curated list of awesome voice projects, tools, and resources for Amazon Alexa, Google Assistant, and more.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome](https://github.com/statamic/awesome) - A collection of awesome Statamic articles, links, resources and other rad things.